adaltas/node-nikita/packages/core/src/actions/fs/chmod.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'mode':
-          $ref: 'module://@nikitajs/core/src/actions/fs/base/chmod#/properties/mode'
+            $ref: 'module://@nikitajs/core/src/actions/fs/base/chmod#/definitions/config/properties/mode'
           'stats':
             typeof: 'object'
             description: '''
             Stat object of the target file.
 Short-circuit to avoid fetching the stat object associated with the target if one is already available.
             '''
           'target':
             type: 'string'
             description: '''
             Location of the file which permission will change.
             '''
         required: ['mode']

 ## Handler